npp-prog/inventory-system/README.md

 Sign in with the account you created in Step 2.
 The sidebar defaults to **General Fund** - use the switcher to add items under Special Education Fund or Trust Fund whenever needed.
-Add your first items under **Inventory Registry**, then use **RIS** to record issuances consumed internally by an office, or **Acknowledgement Receipt** to record issuances distributed to a barangay, beneficiary, or the public.
+Add your first items under **Inventory Registry**, then click **Consumed Inventory** in the sidebar to expand it and use **RIS** to record issuances consumed internally by an office, or click **Distributed Inventory** to expand it and use **Acknowledgement Receipt** to record issuances distributed to a barangay, beneficiary, or the public.

 ---

 ## Repo structure

 - `index.html` - sign-in screen + app shell (no framework, plain DOM).
+The sidebar nav has two expandable groups - **Consumed Inventory** (RIS / RSMI) and **Distributed Inventory** (Acknowledgement Receipt / Report) - click a group's heading to expand or collapse it; the group containing whatever tab you're on expands automatically.
 Loads SheetJS (`xlsx`, from cdnjs) for the Reconciliation Excel-upload feature.
-- `css/styles.css` - light/dark-aware design system: sidebar with the Fund switcher and nav,
-  cards, tables, modals, and a separate print stylesheet for the four official forms.
+- `css/styles.css` - light/dark-aware design system: sidebar with the Fund switcher, the nav's two expandable groups, cards, tables, modals, and a separate print stylesheet for the five printed forms (Supplies Ledger Card, Stock Card, RIS, RSMI, Acknowledgement Receipt).
 - `js/firebase-config.js` - your project's own web config (paste in Step 3 above).
 - `js/firebase.js` - Firebase Auth helpers (sign-in, Google sign-in, password reset/change) and a
   thin Firestore adapter matching the exact `collection().doc().set()/.update()/.delete()/